-- 1. Weekly applied lessons (50 minutes)
+- 1. Weekly applied lessons (25 minutes)

 - 2. End of the semester Technique Test

-- 3. Final Jury
+- 3. Final Exam

-- 4. Attendance: Students are expected to attend all lessons/studio classes and arrive promptly at their assigned time.
+- 4. Attendance: Students are expected to attend all lessons and arrive promptly at their assigned time.
 Tardiness will result in a lowering of the attendance grade (see details below).

-- 5. Studio Class (50 minutes): Students are expected to participate in weekly studio class in terms of discussion and performance.